datacarpentry/genomics-workshop/_extras/AMI-setup.md

 > - practicing your skills after a workshop, or
 > - using these lessons for a teaching demonstration as part of your Instructor checkout for The Carpentries,
 >
 > you will need to create your own AMI instances using the instructions below.
+The cost of using this AMI for a few days, with the
+> t2.medium instance type is very low (about USD $1.50 per day).
+Data Carpentry has no control over AWS pricing structure and provides
+> this cost estimate with no guarantees.
+Please read [AWS documentation on pricing](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-getting-started.html) for up-to-date information.
 {: .callout}

 ### Launching an instance on Amazon Web Services